Click this link to order my new release| Cookie Cat & The Tagalongs: A Cookie Mystery

 She reads and reviews middle grade books.

 Brooke also serves as a 'Young Reviewer' for the Children's Book Committee at the Center for Children's Literature at Bank Street College in New York.
-She reads and weighs in on titles that are being considered top-rated.

 Tom Stoppard